duda

 Duda works along similar lines — the templates not only store the design, but also the data connections that allow content to be injected into the template’s layout.
 You can think of these connected templates as a promise.
 You’re telling the template, “I’m going to send you some data at some point in the future.
 When you receive it, you need to display it here.”

 The actual content of the site is stored in the template’s Content Library.
 The Content Library is a series of label/value pairs that hold content.
 Some labels we provide by default, but additional labels can be added to suit your needs.
-You can add the values for these labels manually within the Duda editor UI, or via our API.
+You can add the values for these labels manually within the editor, or programmatically via our API.

 When you connect a widget in your template to data in the library, you’re able to pick from a list of available labels.
-This is that promise I mentioned above.
+That’s the promise I mentioned above.
 This action tells the template that the value in the Content Library identified by this label is what should display in this spot.

 • Business Name